 In 2019, the Welsh Eating Disorder Service Review was published with 22 recommendations made, including that waiting time targets for people of all ages were introduced in Wales.

-In March 2021, the Scottish Eating Disorder Services Review was published.
+In March 2021, the Scottish Eating Disorder Services Review was published, with 15 recommendations made.

 In March 2020, the Mental Health Action Plan was published, a specific review of eating disorder services followed this in June 2021.